top of page

 Writer's pictureMichal Jerzy

-Clients are becoming more and more comfortable with accessing sophisticated financial services remotely including via video call.
+Customers became more and more comfortable with accessing sophisticated financial services remotely including via video call.

-For every industry the pandemic has accelerated transformation of businesses' interactions with their customers.
-Companies had to quickly shift to rely on remote servicing and distributed teams working remotely from numerous locations including homes.
-Customer-centric banks, investment houses, wealth managers, insurers and other financial services firms have been investing in client journey transformation for a while already when Covid-19 hit in March 2020.
+UK banks, investment houses, wealth managers, insurers and other financial services firms have been investing in client journey transformation for a while already when Covid-19 hit back in March 2020.
 The pandemic, however, has forced organisations to act quicker and delegate more resources and budgets to client journey design and digital projects - investing in people, processes and technologies to meet clients’ expectations and rapidly changing circumstances.

-The experience of 2020 has also further shifted customers' attitude to being serviced remotely and digitally.
-Those companies that failed to adapt quickly found it extremely challenging to serve customers remotely with ever increasing volume of calls, emails, queries and complaints.
 The volume of complaints against financial services firms submitted to the Financial Ombudsman Service throughout 2020 has peaked by the end of Q4/2020.
 Throughout 2020, FOS continued to see the wide-ranging impact of Covid-19 on people’s lives and their finances, with individuals and small business customers getting in touch to complain about problems they couldn’t resolve with the business involved that have failed to serve them in a professional and compliant manner.

 Custromer-centric banks have been transforming the way they service clients for years now, with digital onboarding becoming a new norm rather than innovation.